arax/keystorm/README.md

 - Memcache

 # Installation
-In production Keystorm must *NEVER* be accessible remotly.
-It should run under Apache2 server that handles authentication and forwards credentials to Keystorm.
+In production Keystorm must *NEVER* be accessible remotely.
+It should run under an Apache2 server that handles authentication and forwards credentials to Keystorm.

 ## Apache2